Valkyr-JS/StashReels/README.md

 ourselves or try to manually keep a copy of those in sync.

 We use the same Apollo client as the stash frontend with a small wrapper around it to make a few tweaks and some additions to the GraphQL schema so that we can optimise what data we fetch from the API.
-At first we load 20 scenes but as the user approaches the bottom of the list of loaded scenes we load some more.
-The code for loading scenes is abstracted out into `packages/tv-ui/src/hooks/useScenes.ts`.
+At first we load 20 scenes/makers but as the user approaches the bottom of the list of loaded media we load some more.
+The code for loading media is abstracted out into `packages/tv-ui/src/hooks/useMediaItems.ts`.

 The storybook code is from the original Stash Reels fork and is currently broken as it hasn't yet been updated to working with the major code refactoring in Stash TV.